 To understand patriarchal violence we must go beyond narrow conceptions that imagine the most extreme acts as separate from everyday harms.
 Rape, domestic abuse, and femicide exist on a continuum of sexist violence that includes so many other acts and behaviors rarely considered either sexist or violent.
 “Locker room chat”, ‘jokes’, burdening women with “caregiving” tasks in the workplace (taking care of interns, making teas and coffees).
 Can we call these things violence?
 I think our resistance to recognizing these acts as such can be found in our resistance to recognizing them as sexist: sexism is by its very nature violent.
 We learned that Wayne Couzens had several allegations of indecent exposure, (including one just days before he murdered Everard) was reportedly nicknamed “the rapist” by colleagues, and had shared misogynistic messages with his male colleagues.
 These are all sexist behaviours and they are all surely violent.
 And they are all very common.
 There is continuity between these behaviors and the grievous ones — not only are they rooted in the same gendered logic but these everyday behaviors make grievous violence permissible.
 Making these connections is crucial because it highlights again why the bad apple theory is useless.
 It cannot account for this reality.

 And so it is not that (some) “men hate women” as the traditional definition of misogyny puts it.
 Philosopher Kate Mann describes this definition as narrow and naïve.
-Mann offers us a different explanation of misogyny to reveal what it is that misogyny does: misogyny, she says i“the law enforcement branch of patriarchy”.
+Mann offers us a different explanation of misogyny to reveal what it is that misogyny does: misogyny, she says is “the law enforcement branch of patriarchy”.
 Sexism offers up the ideology of the patriarchy (rooted in gender essentialism) and misogyny is the tool through which is enforced.
 Because the social order of patriarchy (and all systems of power/oppression/domination) relies on myths to legitimize unequal distributions of power, it makes sense that violence is wielded to sustain it.

 Violence against women and girls and the very real threat of it, every day, is not bizarre and aimless then — it serves a function.
 Ultimately it is a tool that ensures the reproduction of patriarchy and sexism — the system that affords men and boys structural power in all areas of our society.